benhill-401-advanced-javascript/reading-notes/python/game-of-greed-2.md

   - you can modify using nonlocal in a nested function that's still within the local scope if the first function.
     - in the nested function, you use the **nonlocal** keyword and can modify the variable there, then call the first function it's nested in

+### Lecture
+Automated user acceptance tests are going to be primary goal for this lab

+Tests will be written using flo.py - what is that?

+Testing of game logic will be simulated from the users point of view.
+- With user acceptance testing, we have to modify the way we think about the test
+- how do we test
+- make sure you're importing "quitter.sim.path"

+Tab times
+- 8:41: start
+-

 [Table of Contents](../README.md)